Watford provide injury update on Masina ahead of Aston Villa clash

 The Morocco international suffered an injury during the Hornets’ build-up to the new English topflight season.

-And that ruled him out of his team’s 3-1 defeat to Crystal Palace on Saturday at Selhurst Park.
+And that ruled him out of his team’s 3-1 defeat to Patrick Vieira's Crystal Palace on Saturday at Selhurst Park.

 Editors' Picks